Why Is My Feet Swelling?

 Causes of Foot Swelling

-- Prolonged standing or sitting: Prolonged standing or sitting without movement can cause fluid accumulation in the feet and ankles, resulting in edema.
+- Prolonged Standing or Sitting: Protracted periods of standing or sitting without exercise can cause water to build up in the feet and ankles, which results in oedema of the feet and ankles at the same time.

-- Injury or trauma: A foot injury, such as a sprain, strain, or fracture, can cause swelling as part of the body's natural healing reaction.
+- Injury or Trauma: Suffering a foot injury, such as a sprain, strain or fracture, results in swelling as being part of the body's natural healing response.

-- Edema: The accumulation of extra fluid in bodily tissues is known as edema.
-It can happen for a variety of causes, such as kidney illness, heart failure, liver disease, certain drugs, or hormonal changes.
+- Edema: The accumulation of extra fluid in the body organisations is known as oedema.
+There are many causes of oedema such as kidney disease, heart failure, liver disease, certain medications or hormonal change.

-- Medications: Certain medications, such as calcium channel blockers, nonsteroidal anti-inflammatory drugs (NSAIDs), or hormones, can cause fluid retention and consequent foot edema.
+- Medications: Depending on the type of medication, such as calcium channel blockers, non-steroidal anti-infammatory drugs (NSAIDs) or hormones, this can lead either to fluid retention and subsequent oedema of the foot.

 Symptoms of Foot Swelling